Anirudh-888/DSA/LinearDataStructures.md

      <br>
      They are efficient in data management as they are dynamic during runtime
      <br>
-     In this data structures the data is present on the same line which allows single traversion for all the data
+     In this data structures the data is present on the same level which allows single traversion for all the data
      <br>
      Time complexity increases as Data size increases
      <br>